ethereum/portal-network-specs/README.md

 ## Bridge Nodes

-The term "bridge node" refers to portal clients which, in addition to participating in the sub-protocols, also inject data into the Portal Network.
+The term "bridge node" refers to Portal clients which, in addition to participating in the sub-protocols, also inject data into the Portal Network.
 Any client with valid data may participate as a bridge node.
 From the perspective of the protocols underlying the Portal Network there is nothing special about bridge nodes.

 The planned architecture for bridge nodes is to pull data from the standard JSON-RPC API of a Full Node and "push" this data into their respective networks within the Portal Network.